OdysseyOfTheDragons/BBP-formula/README.md

 }
 ```

-Under the hood, `convert()` uses the [GNU MPFR](https://en.wikipedia.org/wiki/GNU_MPFR) library to get the decimal digits of \f$\pi\f$ with an arbitrary number of digits.
+Under the hood, `convert()` uses the [GNU MPFR](https://en.wikipedia.org/wiki/GNU_MPFR) library to get the decimal digits of pi with an arbitrary number of digits.

 ### Server / Client

-The thing is: even though the BBP algorithm is already optimized to an impressive level, the flags passed down to `gcc` are also optimized, the computation of the digits of \f$\pi\f$ will still take time...
+The thing is: even though the BBP algorithm is already optimized to an impressive level, the flags passed down to `gcc` are also optimized, the computation of the digits of pi will still take time...

 To prevent the use of a supercomputer, the best is to use... multiple computers!

 So here comes the point: the server is just the main point of our architecture.
 Every computer can download the client part, connect it to a server, and the client will send computed digits to the server.

 At the end, the server only needs to convert the digits to base **10**, and there we are!
-We calculated ourselves the decimals of \f$\pi\f$!
+We calculated ourselves the decimals of pi!
-i

 ## Algorithms

 Where would we be, without these algorithms?